-7. Pursuant to the terms of the Parties' Agreement, Walgreens paid the sum of \$83,000,000 (the "Settlement Sum") into the Qualified Settlement Fund as specified in the Agreement, consisting of (1) a Remediation Amount to be allocated in accordance with the West Virginia First Memorandum of Understanding to fund opioid abatement and treatment activities throughout the State and (2) a Litigation Cost Amount to be available to reimburse the reasonable fees, costs and expenses incurred by the State and Litigating Local Governments (or their respective counsel) in connection with their Released Claims against Walgreens in the Actions.
+7. Pursuant to the terms of the Parties' Agreement, on August25, 2023, Kroger paid the sum of \$34,000,000 (the first payment toward the "Settlement Sum" of \\$68,000,000) into the Qualified Settlement Fund as specified in the Agreement, consisting of (1) a Remediation Amount to be allocated in accordance with the West Virginia First Memorandum of Understanding to fund opioid abatement and treatment activities throughout the State and (2) a Litigation Cost Amount to be available to reimburse the reasonable fees, costs and expenses incurred by the State and Litigating Local Governments (or their respective counsel) in connection with their Released Claims against Kroger in the Actions.
+The Settlement Sum reflects a substantial premium for the

-The Settlement Sum reflects a substantial premium for the State given the unique facts and circumstances associated with the Actions, including without limitation the imminent trial date and the impact of opioid abuse and misuse in the State.
+State given the unique facts and circumstances associated with the Actions, including without limitation the imminent trial date and the impact of opioid abuse and misuse in the State.

-8. Through the entry of this Consent Judgment, the Court finds that the Settlement Sum was negotiated in good faith, is fair, and is in the best interests of the State, the Local Governments, and their respective citizens.
+8. Through the entry of this Consent Judgment, the Court finds that the Settlement Sum was negotiated in good faith, is fair and is in the in the best interests of the State, the Local Governments and their respective citizens.